Talk to your midwife or obstetrician about your options for dealing with any pain you have.

 Most women find that the first time they have sex after an episiotomy is uncomfortable.
 If you try to have sex before the episiotomy or any other tears have healed, it can be very painful.

-After it has healed, if it is painful at first, don’t worry.
-This is quite normal.
+After it has healed, it is normal if it's painful at first.
 The pain will improve with time.
 Tell your partner how you feel.
 If sex is uncomfortable, let them know.

 If you are breastfeeding, your vagina may feel drier than usual.
 This can make sex uncomfortable or even painful.
 Your sex drive may be lower because of hormonal changes.

 Have sex at a time when you are not too tired.
-If you don’t feel like having sex, or you are worried sex is going to hurt, be open with your partner about how you feel.
+If you do not feel like having sex, or you are worried sex is going to hurt, be open with your partner about how you feel.

 Pelvic floor exercises